 One of the strengths of this program is that students are allowed to work collaboratively to find a fit that works best for them, and the opportunities in the non-profit world are vast and varied.
 Student interns have been involved in medical and research centers, the New York Supreme Court, rural housing construction, affordable housing advocacy organizations, an art foundation, a school for autistic children, a senior community, a grassroots voter engagement program, our own Trevor Zoo, and various local service organizations.
 No two internships are alike, and the takeaways are valuable both personally and professionally.
 The feedback from the mentors and supervisors of our students has also been overwhelmingly positive.

-Each fall, those students who held a service-based internship the previous summer share their experiences with the entire student body at an all-school assembly.
+Each fall, those students who held a service-based internship the previous summer share their experiences with the entire student body at an all-school gathering.
 Their reflections have been instrumental in growing the program as they have inspired other students to consider service opportunities in their local communities.